paperless-ngx/paperless-ngx/docs/advanced_usage.md

 database to be case sensitive.
 A case **in**sensitive database prevents a user from creating a tag `Name` and `NAME` as they are considered the same.

+However, there is a downside to turning on case sensitivity, as it also makes searches case sensitive.
+This means that a document with the title `Invoice` won't be found when searching for `invoice`.

-Per Django documentation, mitigating this requires manual intervention.
+Per Django documentation, making a database case-sensitive requires manual intervention.
 To enable case sensitive tables, you can execute the following command against each table: